Imaginous/Cowboy_Untamed/IOS.md

 # IOS Users

-You can also do some "hacks" by hand using the [nRF Connect](https://apps.apple.com/nl/app/nrf-connect-bluetooth-app/id1054362403 "nRF Connect") app or the [BLE Scanner](https://apps.apple.com/nl/app/ble-scanner-4-0/id1221763603 "BLE Scanner") app from the Apple Store.
+You can use an Android phone to make the "hacks" or do some of them by hand using the [nRF Connect](https://apps.apple.com/nl/app/nrf-connect-bluetooth-app/id1054362403 "nRF Connect") app or the [BLE Scanner](https://apps.apple.com/nl/app/ble-scanner-4-0/id1221763603 "BLE Scanner") app from the Apple Store.

-## Why isn't there an IOS app?
-Many people ask me why there is no IOS app?
-- First of all I'm not an IOS developer.
-To become an IOS developer Apple charges €200,- per year.
-- Furthermore you need Apple devices to develop on and test with.
-- Also "side loading", putting an app on your phone outside the *Apple Store* is almost impossible for non developers.
-So you need a developer account yourself at the cost of €200,- per year.
-- Another developer contacted me willing to make an IOS version.
-However after some research it seems to be difficult to get the app approved for the *Apple Store* due to the *hack* nature of it.
-Also the developer of the *Moofer app* (for van Moof bikes) pointed out that he had a lot of problems getting his app in the *Apple Store*.
-It's finally allowed because it basicly only changes the country in which the bike is used.
-- All in all for me it's just not worth it to go through all this trouble and since I don't own any recent Apple devices I don't feel any personal need for it.
-- You can do the manual *hack* with the provided information below, which I gathered during my research.

-I'm sorry cowboys and girls, but Android is just more open minded and *hacker* friendly ;)

 ## Donate
 If you like the instructions, you're welcome to make a [donation](https://github.com/Imaginous/Cowboy_Untamed/blob/main/README.md#donate).

 ## Usage
 Disable speedlimit Cowboy C1+, C2 and C3.
 It's completely at your own risk, your bike will be "illegal" in most (European) countries.
 However the police cannot see it in the app.